NU-CBITS/stepped_care_test/README.md

     $ export Participant_Email='new participant email address'
     $ export Participant_Password='new participant password'

+To run this test suite on Sauce Labs you will need to set the following environment variables:

+    $ export SAUCE_USERNAME='sauce username'
+    $ export SAUCE_ACCESS_KEY='sauce access key'

-To run the test suite on locally against the staging server simply run:
+To run the test suite against the staging server simply run:

     $ rspec

-To run this test suite on Sauce Labs you will need to set the environment variables found in "SC_configure_cloud_saucelabs.rb" locally.
-Once the environment variables have been set, run:

-    $ rspec -r./spec/SC_configure_cloud_saucelabs.rb